PitPietro/pitpietro.github.io/_pages/privacy-security.md

 ---

 ## Privacy
-{% for post in site.categories.Privacy %}
+{% for post in site.categories.Internet %}
   <h3>
     <span>{{ post.date | date_to_string }}</span> &nbsp;
     <a href="{{ post.url }}">{{ post.title }}</a>